 Alpha Transparency in PNG-8 Images Without Using Fireworks

-Web designers are starting to discover that 8-bit PNG files can be used to achieve semi-transparency (alpha transparency) that will gracefully degrade in IE6.
+Web designers are starting to discover that 8-bit PNG files can be used to achieve semi-transparency (alpha transparency) that will gracefully degrade in IE6 and be much more compact than the same image saved as a PNG-24.
 Most of the posts around the web focus on using Adobe Fireworks to achieve semi-transparency, but what about the rest of us that don’t use Fireworks?

-Today, I’ll demonstrate an alternative technique to show you how to achieve alpha transparency in PNG-8 images without having to shell out the cash for Adobe Fireworks.
+Today, I’ll demonstrate an alternative technique to show you how to achieve alpha transparency in PNG-8 images without Adobe Fireworks.

 GIF files only support binary transparency meaning that either a pixel is either fully opaque or fully transparent.
 On the other hand, PNG (pronounced “ping”) files support semi-transparent pixels and also offer a reduction in size over GIF files when using the 8-bit variety.
-The benefit of this can be summed up by this simple equation:
+This basically equates to smaller images, less time downloading, and faster sites.

 Before We Continue

 Before we continue, you’ll need to download your free copy of pngquant and install using the instructions below.